08615999961401

 Full-Step200 steps/revMediumGeneral automation

-Half-Step400 steps/revGoodPackaging equipment
+Half-Step400 steps/revGoodPackaging machinery

-Microstepping1600+ steps/revExcellentCNC & medical systems
+Microstepping1600+ steps/revExcellentCNC and medical systems

 Why Stepper Motors Produce Holding Torque

-• Position holding without brakes
+• Position holding without mechanical brakes

-• Stable standstill operation
+• Stable stopping performance

-Why Torque Decreases at Higher Speed
+Why Stepper Motor Torque Drops at High Speed

-• Inductance limits current rise time
+• Winding inductance limits current rise time

 • Back EMF increases with speed

-• Rotor inertia limits dynamic response
+• Rotor inertia affects dynamic response

 Recommended Reading: